andyhmltn/quay/README.md

 You may want that function to run when a key combination is pressed on your page.
 Just include Quay and add the following:

-	Quay.press({
+    var q = new Quay(window);

+	q.press({
 		'ctrl_alt_a':say_hello
 	});

 And voila!
 Now that function will be run whenever the user presses CTRL+ALT+A on that page.
+Notice how `Quay` takes a single argument.
+This is the element you want to listen for key presses on.
+In this case a global `window` will suffice.

 **Please note:** The current key combination (so above would be `ctrl_alt_a`) is passed as the first argument into the callback (in this case `say_hello`)